Make-Data-Count-Community/corpus-app/README.md

 The import code is already configured to run this at the end of processing all activity logs.
 Additonally, the `updateSourceDoiCount` function code needs to be run to update the aggregate counts for assertions in the `sources` table.

+## Client

+The client is built using React, with Apollo used to fetch data through graphQL queries.
+The data visualizations are created using React Vega (https://www.npmjs.com/package/react-vega) which creates react components based off of vega specifications - see more here https://vega.github.io/vega/

 ## Authors and acknowledgment

 Ping Grant van Helsdingen at gvanhels@gmail.com for any other questions.